-Scott Brownrigg is a main Conference Sponsor at this year’s Education Buildings Scotland Exhibition and Conference held 21 – 22 November.
-The event will bring the Scottish education built environment and policy professionals together from early years, schools, colleges and universities for two days.
+This 2 day event will bring the Scottish education built environment and policy professionals together from early years, schools, colleges and universities.

 Alex has delivered over 100 education projects and has previously advised the Scottish, Welsh and UAE Governments on their future learning environments programmes.
-Alongside fellow specialists, he has played an active part in the Scottish Government and SfT working group in pulling together a programme which explores the Future of the Learning environments in Scotland.
+Alongside fellow specialists, he is playing an active part in the Scottish Government and SfT working group exploring the Learning Place of the Future.

 The Education Buildings Scotland Conference will be opened by John Swinney, Scotland’s Minister for Education.